-- 60. Among other things, the catchment plan is based on a sustainable balance of water supply and water demand that optimizes the achievement of the planning objectives.
-Hence, one of the first planning outcomes to discuss with stakeholders (Chapter 5) is the picture of how water supply and demand compare based on the results of the analysis in section 4.5 and 4.6.
-When this comparison is made over time (out to the end of the planning time horizon) surpluses suggest opportunities for increased water productive use, while deficits suggest that the plan will need to include measures to improve water use efficiency, manage water demand or use, or better manage supply. - 61.
+- 126. Among other things, the catchment plan is based on a sustainable balance of water supply and water demand that optimizes the achievement of the planning objectives.
+Hence, one of the first planning outcomes to discuss with stakeholders is the picture of how water supply and demand compare based on the results of the water balance analyses.
+When this comparison is made over time (out to the end of the planning time horizon), surpluses suggest opportunities for increased water productive use, while deficits suggest that the plan will need to include measures to improve water use efficiency, manage water demand or use, or better manage supply.
+There may also be a need for measures to improve the condition of the watershed if degradation has had a negative impact on the availability of water through reduced groundwater recharge or dry-season stream flows. - 127.
 The gap analysis is likely to differ spatially within the catchment and among aquifers, lakes and rivers.
 The aim is to identify the areas with the most critical gaps and the most promising opportunities.
-In the context of agreed planning objectives the gap analysis along with other identified issues provides an opportunity for the initial identification of development options and management measures with the CMO and the WAC.
+In the context of agreed planning objectives, the gap analysis along with other identified issues provides an opportunity for the initial identification of development options and management measures with the CMO and the WAC.